josephdadams/ProTally/README.md

 # ProTally
 On-screen tally software for use with products like ProPresenter or ProVideoServer, enabling the operator to know when their source is visible on-air in a TSL 3.1 protocol environment, like a Ross Carbonite switcher.
-It also supports tally information from Blackmagic ATEM switchers, OBS Studio, or Bitfocus Companion.
+It also supports tally information from Blackmagic ATEM switchers, OBS Studio, Bitfocus Companion, and Roland switchers that support Smart Tally.

 Copyright 2019 Joseph Adams.